-Each day will consist of a gentle rhythm of rejuvenating yoga, fireside meditations, walks in nature, and delicious seasonal food.
-During the retreat you will receive a 30 minute Ayurvedic yoga massage with Steve, leaving you deeply relaxed in mind and spirit, and an introduction to shamanic journeying.
-We will share 3 delicious locally sourced vegetarian meals each day, and you will have time for relaxation and quiet contemplation.
+Each day will consist of a gentle rhythm of yoga and meditation practice, singing workshops, walks in nature, delicious seasonal food, and time for relaxation and quiet contemplation.
 It’s up to you how much you participate; the space is yours to hold as you wish.

-We invite you to our home-from-home, the Quadrangle – a Victorian farmstead built in 1870.
-We’ve had retreats here before, and it’s the perfect place to quietly observe and reflect on Mother Nature, in a beautiful rustic farmhouse setting, away from the hustle and bustle, to slow down and connect.
+We invite you to the Quadrangle – a Victorian farmstead built in 1870, and our home-from-home.
+It’s the perfect place to quietly observe and reflect on Mother Nature, in a rustic farmhouse setting, away from the hustle and bustle, to slow down and connect.

-Run as a centre for sustainable living and the creative arts, the Quadrangle has beautiful elements with which to enjoy our stay: the main barn for our group practices and communal dining, the shepherds barn with woodburner to put your feet up with a cup of tea, the garden for fireside meditation and contemplation, a living permaculture forest garden, and a stream running through for some wild dipping!
+Run as a centre for sustainable living and the creative arts, the Quadrangle has many beautiful elements with which to enjoy our stay.
+We’ll practice our restorative and energy-holding yoga and meditations around the wood burning fire in the Granary – a beautiful setting for our smaller group – and share this warm and cosy space for our singing workshops, sharing circles and meals together.
+We will wrap up warm and venture outside for fireside intention setting and letting go, and walks in nature.
+There are sofas and wood burner in the Shepherds Barn to put your feet up with a cup of tea, a living permaculture forest garden, and a stream running through for some wild dipping!
 The hills and vales of the Pilgrims Way are in reach just a short walk cross-country.

 It is the perfect setting to look away from the outside chaos and journey into our inner peace.
 In doing so we can become better aware of who we are and where we are headed.

 Arrive from 4pm onwards on Friday

 The retreat ends on Sunday afternoon after lunch